Galatians 4:21-30 - The Two Covenants: Hagar and Ishmael verses Sarah and Isaac

 In Galatians 4: 21-31 the Apostle Paul elaborates on the 2 covenants.
 One is said to be from Hagar, the bondwoman, and the other from Sarah, the freewoman.
 It would correspond to their sons respectively; Ishmael and Isaac, the two sons of Abraham.

 God promised Abraham that from his seed would come the promised child, the one in whom all the earth would be blessed.
 This promise was fulfilled through his son Isaac, which was born to Sarah, the freewoman.
-This promise was fulfilled through the seed of Isaac which was of course Yeshua.
+This promise was ultimately brought to fruition through one particular seed of Isaac - Yeshua (Galatians 3:16).

 In these scriptures the Apostle Paul clearly delves into what the Jews refer to as PaRDeS, the four levels of scriptural understanding.
 He has left the first level of understanding called P'shat, the simple, direct and plain sense, literal meaning of the text and is digging into the deeper, sometimes allegorical understanding of scripture.
+In fact he calls this comparison allegorical.
 He doesn't give a lot of explanation for his teaching but believes his readers understand the reference.

 What most people fail to recognize is that two things were going on at Mt.
 Sinai.
 While Moses was on top of the mountain receiving the Torah from the LORD, the children of Israel at the foot of Mt.
 Sinai were building the golden calf and calling it Yahweh, the god who brought them up out of Egypt.